henrietta-k/adapt-learning-wiki/Developers-guide:-components.md

 ##### JSON

-###### schema.json
+###### properties.schema

-This file is needed for the component to work with the editor.
-It describes what fields are needed to edit the component.
+This file is needed for the component to interface with the authoring tool.
+It describes the properties that need to be configured.
+The authoring tool uses this data to construct an interface to gather input from the course developer.

 ###### example.json